If you have a document you suspect has been altered, I can help.

 Note to Attorneys:

-Do you or your client have concerns about the authenticity of a document?
+Do you or your client have concerns about the authenticity of a document or signature?
 As a forensic document examiner and handwriting expert, I offer my services as both a consultant and an expert witness.

 What is a Forensic Document Examiner?

 A forensic document examiner investigates and verifies facts related to documents, focusing on authorship, authenticity, alterations, additions, and erasures.
-They analyze inks, paper, writing instruments, and business machines, they then prepare a comprehensive report on their findings and, if necessary, provide expert testimony in court.
+They analyze inks, paper, writing instruments, and business machines.
+They then prepare a comprehensive report on their findings and, if necessary, provide expert testimony in court or at deposition.

 What are the qualifications of a Forensic Document Examiner?